oraljr/configure-ad/README.md

 ![image](https://github.com/oraljr/configure-ad/assets/152557529/146fe53c-171b-4d06-ae4e-28c3fc44e329)

 Return to DC-1 in Azure and refesh the VM for the public ip address so you can log back into the remote desktop.
 The ip address should be the same but it might change upon refresh.
 DC-1 is now a domain controller, so you'll have to long in with the context of the fully qualifed domain name (FQDN) as username.
-So: yourdomainname.com\whatever username is thats a member of this domain, which you created when you initally set up the VM.
+So: yourdomainname.com\whatever username thats a member of this domain, which you created when you initally set up the VM.

 i.e.: yourdomainname.com\o4estjr